-Customer Success Managers (CSMs), Customer Success Head, and Product Manager want to know a good CSAT score.
+Customer Success Managers (CSMs), Customer Success Heads, and Product Managers want to know a good CSAT score.
 The answer may be different for each company.
-But there are some general guidelines that can help you set a baseline for what is considered a good score.
+However, there are some general guidelines that can help you set a baseline for what is considered a good score.

 What is a CSAT score?